yminsky/ocaml-user-experience/objectives.md

-# Objectives for the OCaml Developer-Experience
+# Objectives for the OCaml Developer Experience

 The goal of this document is to sketch out goals for what the OCaml developer-experience should look like.
 This is less about any